 The latest addition by Mercedes is the GLB, squeezing into the car maker’s alphabet soup between the current GLA and GLC.
 A futile waste of metal and marketing effort?
 Surprisingly not.
 This is one of the cars of 2019 that has really caught us by surprise.

 For a start, there are seven seats as an option, in a car that we had tackling 47 degree off-road inclines and descents, at one stage balanced on two wheels a top of mountain pass, and pitched sideways at an angle of nearly 35 degrees when driving along an embankment.
 This is no overdressed family hatchback.
 Driving it last week sent us back to the drawing board on our list of top cars for 2020.
 It’s that impressive.

 †Includes delivery & related charges.
 Model is shown for illustrative purposes only. ††The Guaranteed Minimum Future Value (GMFV) is payable if you renew or retain the vehicle at the end of the agreement.
 Further charges may be applied by MSL Mercedes-Benz dealerships subject to kilometre limits/condition of the vehicle.
 Lending criteria and conditions apply (>18s only).
 The fixed APR is inclusive of a documentation fee of €63.49.
 To qualify for this Finance Offer; a minimum deposit of 10% is required.
-Rate quoted is correct as at July 1st 2020 and is subject to change.
-Offer available on the model in finance the example above registered from July 1st 2020 until 31st of October 2020 at MSL Mercedes-Benz dealerships.
+Rate quoted is correct as at 1st December 2020 and is subject to change.
+Offer available on the model in the finance example above registered from 1st December 2020 until 30th of June 2021 at MSL Mercedes-Benz dealerships.
 This is a Consumer Hire Purchase agreement provided by Bank of Ireland t/a Bank of Ireland Finance.
 Ownership remains with Bank of Ireland until the GMFV (optional final payment) is made.